 In the event that the meter is not accessible, a door tag will be left, or a letter will be sent to arrange for access to the meter.
 Every reasonable effort is made to ensure meter reading for billing.
 In instances where the meter is not read, the FGUA will provide an estimated reading based upon the customer’s historic consumption.
 Meter estimation is rare, and is limited to no more than three consecutive months.
 If all other reasonable efforts have been made, and the meter remains inaccessible, the FGUA may work with local law enforcement to gain access to the meter.

-Any unauthorized connection or tampering with a water meter is against the law and will incur a $300 tampering fee, and may also result in the issue being documented and filed with local law enforcement.
-In the cases of suspected utility theft, the FGUA will send a warning letter prior to notifying law enforcement if resolution to the issue is not reached prior to delivery of the letter.
+Any unauthorized connection or tampering with a water meter is against the law and will incur a minimum $300 tampering fee.
+In the cases of suspected utility theft, the FGUA will send a warning letter notifying customers of tampering, and that ongoing tampering will lead to the removal of the meter, and the customer’s account will be assessed the costs of removing the meter, and the customer will be responsible for the tampering fee, costs to remove the meter, and costs to install the meter, in addition to any balance owed on the account prior to service being restored.
 Customers suspecting possible utility theft from their meter are encouraged to report incidents to their local Customer Service Office and/or law enforcement.